What Is Distant Reiki?

 When the session is complete, take a few moments before getting up and moving about.
 Open your eyes and become readjusted to your surroundings.
 You may want to sip some water, herbal tea, or eat some chocolate.
 Listen to your body and rest and move accordingly.

-At UniverSoul Heart, we follow up with either an audio or written report of the session, which is emailed to the client within 48 hours after the session.
-The practitioner decides which of these is more appropriate for your needs.
-These include information and impressions of the practitioner’s experience during the session.
+At UniverSoul Heart, we follow up with an audio report of the session, which is emailed to the client within 48 hours after the session.
+This includes information and impressions of the practitioner’s experience during the session.
+Additionally, the client receives photos and descriptions of any crystals utilized during the session.

 If needed, questions are also addressed by telephone or email.